 Introduction

-In the last post, we introduced the concept of moment distribution for analyzing structures.
-However, when analyzing structures it is important for us to adopt a simple but yet methodical approach.
-By breaking down the structure into a series of segments that can be analyzed discretely the complexity of the analysis is reduced.
+In the last post, we introduced the concept of moment distribution analyzing structures (See: Analysis using Moment Distribution).
+However, when analyzing structures, it is important for us to adopt a simple but yet methodical approach.
+Thus, when designing with, breaking down the structure into a series of segments that can be analyzed discretely reduces the complexity of the analysis required.

-In this post, we are going to consider how to break down structures into simpler units that can be analyzed discretely.
+In this article, we are going to consider how to break down structures into simpler units called a ‘sub-frames’ that can be analyzed discretely.

 Principles

-In order to design a structure, the bending moments, shearing forces, axial-forces and torsional moments if present must be determined.
-The structure can either be analyzed completely as a space frame or broken down into a series of discrete units of subframes.
-Each of the subframes can then be analyzed and designed individually.
+In order to design a structure, the bending moments, shearing forces, axial-forces and torsional moments if present has to be determined.
+The structure can either be analyzed completely as space frames or broken down into a series of discrete units of sub-frames.
+Each of the sub-frames can then be analyzed and designed individually.

 It is normal practice to assume that the supports of continuous beams have no fixity.
 This is assumption is not strictly true especially for beams framing into columns.
 It is, therefore, more accurate to analyse them as being part of a frame.